ieee-mace/15-days-of-code/README.md

 # 15-days-of-code
 Welcome participants
--This is the master repository within which you will create and commit your code.
+- This is the master repository within which you will create and commit your code.
+- Fork and clone this repository
--Fork this repository.
-Create a folder with your registered e-mail ID as the name and commit your codes in to that folder.
+- Create a folder with your registered e-mail ID as the name and commit your codes in to that folder.

 ## Code of Conduct
 1)	 You can do any project of your choice.
 There are no restrictions.